He created ‘The Shrink Next Door’ — and then was fired. Now he’s suing over the TV series.

 When he first encountered Herschkopf, Nocera was a columnist for the New York Times with “a remarkable gift for explaining business issues” to a general audience, according to Bill Keller, the former executive editor of the Times who had brought Nocera to the paper five years earlier after a decade at Fortune magazine.

 Nocera came to realize that Markowitz, whom he assumed was Herschkopf’s groundskeeper, was actually the owner of the house — and that Herschkopf was Markowitz’s therapist who had taken up residence in the Hamptons home as part of a highly unconventional treatment plan.
-Markowitz would later allege that the psychiatrist had insinuated his way into his life over three decades, persuading him to break away friends and relatives, taking control of his business affairs and even throwing parties at Markowitz’s home.
+Markowitz would later allege that the psychiatrist had insinuated his way into his life over three decades, persuading him to break away from friends and relatives, taking control of his business affairs and even throwing parties at Markowitz’s home.
 Herschkopf, who disputes the allegations, lost his license to practice medicine in New York in April after a state health department panel found he had committed several professional violations.

 Nocera spent part of the next two years untangling the complex and troubling relationship and eventually pitched a story to the Times magazine.
 It was a thorny narrative, and Nocera was himself a character in it.
 His lengthy draft was submitted to a drawn-out editing process in 2013, but ultimately, just as the piece was nearing publication, Times editors decided they just couldn’t make it work and gave Nocera a kill fee.
 “It was an ambitious personal story full of weird stuff, but a lot of great magazine stories are like that.
 I just wasn’t in the position where I could go to bat for it,” said Hugo Lindgren, editor of the magazine at the time, who left the Times a couple months later.